Bike touring in Bosnia

 Crossing the border to Bosnia by bicycle

-I crossed the border between Croatia and Bosnia and Herzegovina by bicycle four times at four different border crossings: Slavonski Brod-Brod, Metković-Doljani, Prisika-Arzano i Petrovo Selo-Izacic.
+I crossed the border between Croatia and Bosnia and Herzegovina by bicycle five times at five different border crossings: Slavonski Brod-Brod, Metković-Doljani, Prisika-Arzano, Petrovo Selo-Izacic i Scepan Polje-Hum.
 Crossing by bicycle was easy and uncomplicated – the border guards quickly checked my passport, asked for the purpose of my stay and wished me safe travels.

 There are plenty of other border crossings between Croatia and Bosnia, and a few between Bosnia and Serbia and Bosnia and Montenegro.
 You should be able to cross them all by bicycle.
 If you have any experience entering Bosnia through other border crossings on your bicycle, please share it in the comments.